HOW DO INSECTS USE CUES FOR ORIENTATION?

 COMPASS ORIENTATION IN MONARCH BUTTERFLIES

 Monarch butterflies use different celestial cues as orientation references during migration.
 Apart from the sun, the sky offers a variety of other cues, such as the polarized skylight and the intensity and chromatic gradient that can be used by insects for orientation.
-We are testing how multiple skylight cues are used by monarch butterflies and whether they also use landmark cues for orientation.
+We are testing how multiple skylight cues are used by monarch butterflies for orientation and how they are integrated in the brain.

 A TIME-COMPENSATED SUN COMPASS

 Using skylight cues as references to keep a constant direction poses one major problem: while the migration destination of the butterflies is a stationary location, the celestial cues change their positions throughout the day.
-To successfully reach their final destination, they must therefore adjust their heading relative to the sun’s position in a time of day-dependent manner.
-Using electropyhsiological, anatomical, and behavioral approaches, we are testing how sky compass information and time signals are combined by the monarch butterfly.
+To successfully reach their final destination, the butterflies must therefore adjust their heading relative to the sun’s position in a time of day-dependent manner.
+Using electropyhsiological, anatomical, and behavioral approaches, we are testing how sky compass information and time signals are combined by the Monarch butterfly.